 Advantages for Wisconsin Educators

-The NBPTS certificate complements, but does not replace, Wisconsin state licensure.
+The NBPTS certificate compliments, but does not replace, Wisconsin state licensure.
 It is a professional certificate used to obtain a 10-year Master Educator license in the corresponding area and level.
 In addition, Wisconsin educators who received NBPTS certification can:

 - Obtain reimbursement for costs of up to $2,000 personally incurred to achieve certification.